-Aroma: Hop aroma moderately-high to moderately-low, and can using any variety of hops although UK hops are most traditional.
+Aroma: Hop aroma moderately-high to moderately-low using any variety of UK hops.
 Medium to medium-high malt aroma, often with a low to moderately strong caramel component (although this character will be more subtle in paler versions).
 Medium-low to medium-high fruity esters.
 Generally no diacetyl, although very low levels are allowed.
 May have light, secondary notes of sulfur and/or alcohol in some examples (optional).